StanfordVL/OmniGibson/docs/getting_started/quickstart.md

 }
 ```

-1. Our configuration gets parsed automatically and generates the appropriate class instance based on `"type"` (the string form of the class name).
+1. Our configuration gets parsed automatically and generates the appropriate class instance based on `type` (the string form of the class name).
 In this case, we're generating the most basic scene, which only consists of a floor plane.
 Check out [all of our available `Scene` classes](../reference/scenes/scene_base.md)!
 2. In addition to specifying `type`, the remaining keyword-arguments get passed directly into the class constructor.
 So for the base [`Scene`](../reference/scenes/scene_base.md) class, you could optionally specify `"use_floor_plane"` and `"floor_plane_visible"`, whereas for the more powerful [`InteractiveTraversableScene`](../reference/scenes/interactive_traversable_scene.md) class (which loads a curated, preconfigured scene) you can additionally specify options for filtering objects, such as `"load_object_categories"` and `"load_room_types"`.
 You can see all available keyword-arguments by viewing the individual `Scene` class you'd like to load!

 ## 🎾 **Defining objects**